 Two ridge-level weather stations and one mid-elevation station should be used under the East Lynn and West Lynn alternatives.
-The purpose of the mid-elevation station is to assist in monitoring thaw and rain-on-snow events.
+The purpose of the mid-elevation station is to assist in monitoring thaw and rain-on-snow events, to serve as the backup wind sensor, and to provide snow height and precipitation data at an elevation where wind drifting is not a major factor.

-The East Lynn Canal ridgetop weather stations should be near the Eldred Rock, and South Yeldagalga, paths.
+The East Lynn Canal ridgetop weather stations should be near the Eldred Rock and South Yeldagalga, paths.
 The mid-level station should be near the South Yeldagalga paths.

 The West Lynn Canal ridgetop weather stations should be near the South Endicott, or Sullivan and Rainbow paths.
 The mid-level station should be near the Rainbow paths.
-Telemetry would relay weather data to Haines, where the data could be uploaded to a website.
+Telemetry would relay weather data for upload to a server and website with archiving and graphing capability to deliver yearly, monthly, weekly, and daily views.